krockway/Improbable-Beef-Analysis/README.md

 ![Demographic information](https://github.com/krockway/Improbable-Beef-Analysis/blob/main/images/demographics.png)

-The graphic visualizations are created using the charts.js script.
+The three graphic visualizations are created using the charts.js script.

 The horizontal bar chart, Top 10 Bacteria Cultures Found, displays the top 10 bacterial species (OTUs) for a given individual.
 The most commonly found OTU is found at the top of the chart, with decreasing frequency as you move down the y-axis.